bitter-brain/typescript-project/README.md

 ## Features

-- Search for GitHub users by username
+- Built a React + TypeScript application for searching GitHub users using the GitHub REST API
-- Display user profile information
-- View public repositories
-- Loading and error state handling
+- Implemented data fetching and caching using Redux Toolkit Query (RTK Query)
-- Clean and scalable project architecture
+- Structured the project using Feature-Sliced Design to create scalable architecture

 ##